 Federal reserved rights were created when the United States reserved land from the public domain for uses such as Indian reservations, military bases and national parks, forests and monuments.
 [See also Pueblo Rights].

-Devastating floods are almost annual occurrence in the west and in California.
+Devastating floods are almost an annual occurrence in the west and in California.
 With the anticipated sea level rise and other impacts of a changing climate, particularly heavy winter rains, flood management is increasingly critical in California.
 Compounding the issue are man-made flood hazards such as levee instability and stormwater runoff.

 When people think of natural disasters in California, they typically think about earthquakes.
-Yet the natural disaster residents are most likely to face involves flooding, not fault lines.
-In fact, all 58 counties in the state have declared a state of emergency at least three times since 1950.
+Yet the natural disaster that residents are most likely to face involves flooding, not fault lines.
+In fact, all 58 counties in the state have declared a state of emergency from flooding at least three times since 1950.
 And the state’s capital, Sacramento, is considered one of the nation’s most flood-prone cities.
 Floods also affect every Californian because flood management projects and damages are paid with public funds.

 With the dual threats of obsolete levees and anticipated rising sea levels, floodplains—low areas adjacent to waterways that flood during wet years—are increasingly at the forefront of many public policy and water issues in California.

 Adding to the challenges, many floodplains have been heavily developed and are home to major cities such as Sacramento.
 Large parts of California’s valleys are historic floodplains as well.

 Despite levees and upstream dams, floods in these areas have caused billions of dollars in damage.